PlatONnetwork/docs/docs/PlatON共识方案.md

 #### Communication mechanism optimization

-PBFT uses all-to-all messages that creates $O(n^2)$ communication complexity.
+PBFT uses all-to-all messages that creates $O(n)$ communication complexity.

 SBFT (Scale optimized PBFT) [6] proposed a linear communication mode using a collector.
 In this mode, the message is no longer sent to each node, but to the collector, and then broadcasted by the collector to all nodes.
-Further more, the message length can be reduced from linear to constant by using threshold signatures, which reduces the total overhead to $O(n^2)$.
+Further more, the message length can be reduced from linear to constant by using threshold signatures, which reduces the total overhead to $O(n)$.

-Tendermint [7] uses a gossip all-to-all mechanism, so $O(nlogn)$ messages and $O(n^2)$ words under optimistic conditions.
+Tendermint [7] uses a gossip all-to-all mechanism, so $O(nlogn)$ messages and $O(n)$ words under optimistic conditions.

 #### view-change process optimization